alquin97/md_membrane_class/practical/README.md

 - S = bend
 - ~ = unknown

-You can try to plot it yourselves (this won't work with XMGRACE), or use this trashy script:
+Plot the output file.
+You can use this trashy script.

 ```
 python ../files/plot_dssp.py dssp.dat
 ```

-This will return a `dssp.png` with a heatmap, where each color represents a letter (secondary structure), the sequence in the X-axis and each frame in the Y-axis.
+> Note: This will return a `dssp.png` with a heatmap, where each color represents a letter (secondary structure), the sequence in the X-axis and each frame in the Y-axis.